 Reading Hours in Military Time

-To read full hours without minutes in Army Time is not complicated.
-As you already know, Army Time always contains 4 digits, and the last 2 numbers are 00 in these cases.
+To read full hours without minutes in this time format is not complicated.
+As you already know, 24-Hour Time Format always contains four digits, and the last two numbers are 00 in these cases.

-It means you have to read first 2 numbers, and then add word “hundred”.
+It means you have to read the first two numbers, and then add the word “hundred”.

 Then, all you have to watch out is if the time you want to read is higher then 10 hours or not.

-- From 0 to 9 hours you have to read first 2 numbers as “zero” and “given number”
+- From 0 to 9 hours you have to read the first two numbers as “zero” and “given number”

-- From 10 to 23 hours you have to read first 2 numbers as “pair”
+- From 10 to 23 hours you have to read the first two numbers as “pair”

 For example 0800 Military Time you will read as “Zero Eight Hundred Hours”.
 And 1500 Military time you will read as “Fifteen Hundred Hours”.

-TIP: For times from 0 to 9 hours is common to read leading zero as “Oh” instead of “Zero” (you will sound more professional 🙂 ).
-For example 0800 Military is read as “Oh Eight Hundred Hours”.
+For times from 0 to 9 hours is common to read leading zero as “Oh” instead of “Zero” (you will sound more professional).
+For example, 0800 Military is read as “Oh Eight Hundred Hours”.